wasp-os/wasp-os/docs/contributing.rst

 Anyone can contribute to the wasp-os project.
 Contributions are typically made via github using the typical fork-and-pull-request approach.
-Contributors who do not wish to use github are also welcome to share patches using ``git format-patch --to wasp-os@redfelineninja.org.uk`` and ``git send-email``.
-In both cases, the code will be reviewed by a project maintainer, so please anticipate review comments.
+Contributors who do not wish to use github are welcome to share patches using ``git format-patch --to wasp-os@redfelineninja.org.uk`` and ``git send-email``.
+In both cases, the code will be reviewed by a project maintainer, so please anticipate review comments and requests for changes.
 Typically pull requests will not be merged if there are open questions or requests for changes that have not been acted on.

 All contributions must include a ``Signed-off-by`` tag added by the contributor who submits the patch or patches.
 The ``Signed-off-by`` tag is added at the end